Jeffrey Skiles: US Airways Flight 1549

-Post Flight 1549 career
+Post Flight 1549 life and career

 After a formal review of their performance, both Sullenberger and Skiles had their flight status restored, but Sullenberger retired in 2010.
-Sullenberger and Skiles flew together, on March 3, 2010, on a recreation of their original flight plan, on Sullenberger's last flight for US Airways.
+Sullenberger and Skiles flew together, on March 3, 2010, on a recreation of their original flight plan.
+Sullenberger's last flight was US Airways Flight 1167 from Fort Lauderdale, Florida, to Charlotte, North Carolina, which also had a half dozen of the passengers on Flight 1549.

+Skiles, a Wisconsin resident, spoke in support of trade unions in the 2011 Wisconsin protests.

 Skiles went on to become the Vice President of the Coalition of Airline Pilots Associations (CAPA), which represents the interests of 28,000 airline pilots in safety and security issues.
 In this role he was instrumental in the creation of the First Officer Qualification rule, which significantly increased the requirements for training and experience of First Officers on the flight deck of US registered airliners.
 Skiles joined with the Families of Continental Flight 3407 and the National Air Disaster Alliance to mold the creation of and ensure passage of the Airline Safety Act of 2010, which significantly improved safety in the US airline industry.
-Since its passage, the only fatality in a US airline accident occurred April 17, 2018, when a passenger died onboard Southwest Airlines Flight 1380.
+Since its passage, the only fatalities in US airline accidents occurred on April 17, 2018, when a passenger died onboard Southwest Airlines Flight 1380 and January 25, 2025, when 67 people died in the 2025 Potomac River mid-air collision.

 In September 2009, Skiles and Sullenberger became the honorary Co-Chairmen of the Experimental Aircraft Association (EAA)'s Young Eagles program, which utilizes EAA's nationwide network of local chapters to offer free airplane rides to young people and expose them to general aviation and careers in aviation.
 EAA volunteers have performed over 2.2 million flights since its inception, making it the most successful program of its kind in history.